LajosPolya/aws-cdk-templates/deploy-dynamodb/README.md

 ## Destruction :boom:

+> [!WARNING]
-> **Warning** To prevent runaway cost, always destroy this AWS environment when it's not in use.
+> To prevent runaway cost, always destroy this AWS environment when it's not in use.

 ### \*nix/Mac